 Now imagine 10% of your monthly audience are disabled and need assistive technology to access your website – that means your site has 400 users per month who are disabled.
-In this example, if you haven’t invested in an accessible online shop, your business is missing out on £10,000 of potential revenue a month when those customer go elsewhere.
-Improving accessibility standards on your site could be a strategic advantage to your business, increasing your sales in the medium-and-long-term.
+In this example, if you haven’t invested in an accessible online shop, your business is missing out on £10,000 of potential revenue a month when those customers go elsewhere.
+Improving accessibility standards on your site could be a strategic advantage to your business, increasing your sales in the medium and long term.

 How can your site be improved?

 Most of the tips below will improve the experience for everyone visiting your website, but more specifically, we need to consider interacting with the assistive technology itself.
 There are all sorts of types, including screen readers, screen magnification and speech input software, and alternative input devices.
 So some of these changes to your site are so that your site is optimised to interact with these assistive technologies.